bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-add.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- edits needed for standard writing
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not indicated
+- parameter requirements are not specified
-- examples missing (should include three examples - curl, js, php)
+- examples are missing (there should be three examples - curl, js, php)
-- error response missing
+- response in case of error is missing
-- success response missing
+- response in case of success is missing

 {% endnote %}